Assemblies In .NET Application

 Again, open this in Admin mode and run the above command.

-Step 4: Testing the Shared Assembly.
+Step 4.
+Testing the Shared Assembly.

-Open a new project of type Windows, name it as “TestSAssembly”, place a button on the form, and set its text as “Call SayHello method of Class1 in SAssembly.dll 1.0.0.0”.
+Open a new project of type Windows, name it “TestSAssembly”, place a button on the form, and set its text as “Call SayHello method of Class1 in SAssembly.dll 1.0.0.0”.

-1. SAssembly.Class1 obj = new SAssembly.Class1();
+SAssembly.Class1 obj = new SAssembly.Class1();

-2. MessageBox.Show(obj.TestHello());
+MessageBox.Show(obj.TestHello());

 Check inside the project Bin/debug folder.

-Versioning Assemblies
+Versioning assemblies

-The AssemblyInfo.cs contain the following information:-
+The AssemblyInfo.cs contains the following information.

 • Major Version